aldebaran/libqi-java/qimessaging/README.rst

 How it works
 ------------

-* Table of type bindings between GenericValue and Java Objects
+* Table of type bindings between AnyValue and Java Objects

   - int32         <-> java.lang.Integer
   - bool          <-> java.lang.Boolean